7th Dalai Lama: Early life

 Kelzang Gyatso was born in Lithang of Eastern Tibet or Kham, in the present-day Garzê Tibetan Autonomous Prefecture of present-day Sichuan province.
-At that time, the Dalai Lama's throne in Lhasa was occupied by Ngawang Yeshey Gyatso, who had been installed by Lha-bzang Khan as "the real 6th Dalai Lama" in place of Tsangyang Gyatso.
+At that time, the Dalai Lama's throne in Lhasa was occupied by Ngawang Yeshey Gyatso, who had been installed by Lhazang Khan as "the real 6th Dalai Lama" in place of Tsangyang Gyatso.
 Ngawang Yeshey Gyatso still held this position (though most Tibetans did not consider him to be a legitimate Dalai Lama) when a monk at Litang monastery, spontaneously channeling the Nechung Oracle, identified Kelzang Gyatso as the reincarnation of Tsangyang Gyatso.
-Since this presented a contradiction of Lha-bzang Khan's Dalai Lama, it was a controversial matter and potentially dangerous to the child.
+Since this presented a contradiction of Lhazang Khan's Dalai Lama, it was a controversial matter and potentially dangerous to the child.
 Subsequently, the Tibetan leader of a delegation from Lhasa covertly confirmed that the child was Tsangyang Gyatso's reincarnation.
 The child was quietly taken into Litang monastery for protection and training.
 In 1715, the Kangxi Emperor sponsored Kelzang Gyatso's entrance into Kumbum Monastery.
-This entrance was marked by formal ceremonies due to a Dalai Lama and thus signified a public challenge to Lha-bzang Khan's Dalai Lama.
+This entrance was marked by formal ceremonies due to a Dalai Lama and thus signified a public challenge to Lhazang Khan's Dalai Lama.
 He was ordained by Ngawang Lobsang Tenpai Gyaltsen.
 His reign started when he was 12.

 While still a boy, Kelzang Gyatso demonstrated himself a prodigy of profound wisdom.
 Kelzang Gyatso became famous for his ability to spontaneously compose verse.
 Inspired by a sambhogakaya vision of the poet-monk Tsongkhapa, Kelzang Gyatso (whilst a youth), travelled to central Tibet where he gave a sermon before thousands of people.

 "Of all the Gyalwa Rinpoche [Dalai Lamas], we Tibetans probably respect the seventh, Kalzang Gyatso, most of all because of his saintliness, because he devoted his whole life to the Three Precious Ones, seeking refuge not for himself but for all his people."

-The Dzungars invaded Tibet in 1717, deposed Ngawang Yeshey Gyatso, which met with widespread approval, and killed Lha-bzang Khan.
+The Dzungars invaded Tibet in 1717, deposed Ngawang Yeshey Gyatso, which met with widespread approval, and killed Lhazang Khan.
 However, they soon began to loot, rape and kill throughout Lhasa, destroying Tibetan goodwill towards them.
 They also destroyed a small force sent by the Kangxi Emperor at the Battle of the Salween River in 1718 to support clear traditional trade routes.

 Many Nyingmapa and Bonpos were executed and Tibetans visiting Dzungar officials were forced to stick their tongues out so the Dzungars could tell if the person recited constant mantras (which was said to make the tongue black or brown).
 This allowed them to pick the Nyingmapa and Bonpos, who recited many magic-mantras.
 This habit of sticking one's tongue out as a mark of respect on greeting someone has remained a Tibetan custom until recent times.